 New team, new bike – Laurie Greenland’s Santa Cruz V10

-The British rider has joined the Santa Cruz Syndicate factory team for the 2022 World Cup downhill season and is already at home on his mixed-wheel mullet set-up.
+British rider Laurie Greenland has joined the Santa Cruz Syndicate factory team for the 2022 World Cup downhill season and is already at home on his mixed-wheel mullet set-up.

 Despite only being in his mid-20s, Laurie Greenland has become one of the most established riders on the Mercedes-Benz UCI Downhill Mountain Bike World Cup circuit.